corda/corda-runtime-os/testing/p2p/certificates/src/main/resources/README.md

-The keystore files used for the p2p integration tests have been created using www.tinycert.org in order to have a working OCSP responder.
+The keystore files used for the p2p integration tests have been created using either www.tinycert.org in order to have a working
+OCSP responder or openssl when there was no need to test revocation.

 # Overview of existing keystores